neuralaxis/carupano/README.md

 #### Projections
 Projections are classes that subscribe to event streams of interest in order to build a new model from the accumulation of those events.

+#### Queries
+Queries are special [commands](#commands) that imply a question that demands an immediate answer.
+Typically handled by a projection, but not a requirement.

 #### Bus
 A bus is a simple interface that allows us to send messages across the system.

+#### REPL interface
+Carupano provides a command-line REPL interface to perform tasks such as:

+ - Resetting a projection
+ - Sending a command
+ - Running a query
+ - Viewing the event history for an aggregate
+ - Deleting an aggregate
+ - Rolling back an aggregate to a version